Rob Wilkinson: 2024 Season

 Wilkinson started the 2024 season with a bout against Tom Breese on 12 April 2024 at PFL 2.
 He won the fight by first-round technical knockout with a knee and punches.

 Wilkinson faced Josh Silveira in his next bout at PFL 5 on 21 June 2024, winning the close bout via split decision.

 Wilkinson faced Dovletdzhan Yagshimuradov in the semifinals of the 2024 Light Heavyweight tournament on 16 August 2024 at PFL 8.
 He lost the fight by unanimous decision.

 2025 Tournament

 On March 4, 2025, the promotion officially revealed that Wilkinson will join the 2025 PFL Light Heavyweight Tournament.

 In the quarterfinal, Wilkinson faced Phil Davis on May 1, 2025, at PFL 4.
 He lost the fight by technical knockout in the second round.

+2026

+Wilkinson faced Luke Trainer on February 7, 2026, at PFL Dubai: Nurmagomedov vs. Davis, and lost the bout via submission in the first round.

+Wilkinson faced Abraham Bably on June 27, 2026, at PFL San Diego.
+He won the fight via technical knockout in round two.

 Boxing career

 Having problems finding mixed martial arts fights, Wilkinson opted to compete also in boxing, making his debut against Jayden Joseph for the vacant Tasmanian Heavyweight title on 30 October 2021.
 He won the fight via fifth-round technical knockout.